hexagon6/wave/README.md

-wave: A multi-state two dimensional cellular automaton to simulate excitable medium (and more)
+wave: A multi-state two dimensional cellular automata editor to simulate excitable medium (and more)
 ==============================================================================================